ajaxbits/ajaxbits-site/content/posts/offscreencanvas-image-conversion.md

 +++
-title = 'Easy PNG conversion natively in the browser' date = 2024-02-24T16:06:20-06:00 draft = true tags = ["til", "web", "js"]
+title = 'Easy PNG conversion natively in the browser' date = 2024-02-26T23:43:20-06:00 draft = false tags = ["til", "web", "js"]
 +++

 {{< callout >}}
-This got me dropped from an interview, but I ended up really liking it so you also get to read it.
+I wrote this for an interview process that didn't work out -- but I learned something from writing this up.
+Hope you do too.  <br>
+&#8212; a
 {{< /callout >}}

 Say you want to convert PNG to JPEG in the browser.
 We have a form for users to submit PNG files that looks something like this: